Rahul-1509-NIE/Linear-integrated-circuit/Experiment3.md

 For Circuit 2 replaced resister by current source, For Circuit 3 replaced Current Source by Mosfet.
 By this we conclude that MOSFET can also used as current source

-we compared theoretical differential amplifier with practical .
+we compared theoretical differential amplifier with practical , and analysed the working of differential amplifier.
+Observed the importance W/L ratio in mosfet and effect of W/L ratio in Drain current